RaysonYeungHK/Navigation-of-Modularization-with-Dependency-Injection/README.md

 ### Known Issue

-Due the dagger limitation, if you implemented the DaggerNavigatorFactory, without any module to bind the navigator, it will cause compilation error.
+1. Due the dagger limitation, if you implemented the DaggerNavigatorFactory, without any module to bind the navigator, it will cause compilation error.
+2. It won't work with Dynamic Feature since the graph is built during compile time.

 ### References